rajasekhar-gundala/Caddy-WordPress/README.md

 wordpress_db_host.txt -->It should have db host name.
 Here it is db:3306 \
 wordpress_db_user.txt -->It shoould have user name to log into db container.
 Here it is someuser \
 wordpress_db_name.txt -->It shoould have database name for WordPress container.
-Here it is wordpress \
+Here it is wordpress-user \
+mysql_db_user.txt -->It should be same as wordpress_db_name.txt \
 mysql_db_password.txt -->It shoould have password to connect and utilise wordpress database.
 Here it is somesecret \
 wordpress_table_prefix.txt -->It shoould have table prefix for the databases for security purposes.
 Here it is sometext_ \
 mysql_database.txt -->It shoould have database name for WordPress container.
 Here it is wordpress \